 Figure 1.
 Tutorial page

 Below are the main pages of Procedure, Efficiency and Correctness parts.
-Take Procedure part for example to explain.
-[1] is an algorithm block to be learn.
+Take Procedure part for example.
+(1) is an algorithm block to be learn.
 User is able to click it to enter the following learning process of this algorithm.
-Every [2] below the [1] algorithm block, is a progress bar, showing the percentage user have learnt in this module.
-Two buttons at [4] are settings and help, user may set language, volume, export notes of sorting algorithms to a file, share this software and give feedback to us developers in the setting page, or get help about how to use this software in the help page.
-[5] is a menu to switch between parts.
+Every (2) below the (1) algorithm block, is a progress bar, showing the percentage user have learnt in this module.
+Two buttons at (4) are settings and help, user may set language, volume, export notes of sorting algorithms to a file, share this software and give feedback to the developers in the setting page, or get help about how to use this software in the help page.
+(5) is a menu to switch between parts.